ZachBray/simple-binary-encoding-wiki/Java-OTF-User-Guide.md

         return irDecoder.decode();
     }

-Once the IR is decoded you can then create the OTF decoders for the message header, groups, variable data, and messages as follows:
+Once the IR is decoded you can then create the OTF decoder for the message header:

     // From the IR we can create OTF decoders for messages. final OtfHeaderDecoder headerDecoder = new OtfHeaderDecoder(ir.headerStructure());
-    final OtfMessageDecoder messageDecoder
-        = new OtfMessageDecoder(new OtfGroupSizeDecoder(ir.getType(OtfGroupSizeDecoder.GROUP_SIZE_ENCODING_NAME)),
-                                new OtfVarDataDecoder(ir.getType(OtfVarDataDecoder.VAR_DATA_ENCODING_NAME)));

 You are now ready to decode messages as they arrive.
 This can be done by first reading the message header then looking up the appropriate template to decode the message body.